 God of War and his associated subtrees all deal with Strength, Dexterity, Armor, Evasion, and Fervor.

-These Talent Trees offer specialization in Physical Damage, Critical Strike Chance, Triggering, Melee Damage, Blocking, Critical Strike Damage, and Distance.
+These Talent Trees offer specialization in Physical Damage, Critical Strikes, Triggering, Melee Damage, Blocking, and Distance.

-Goddess of Darkness and her associated subtrees all deal with Intelligence, Dexterity, Energy Shield, Evasion, and Blur.
+Goddess of Deception and her associated subtrees all deal with Intelligence, Dexterity, Energy Shield, Evasion, and Blur.

-These Talent Trees offer specialization in Erosion Damage, Damage over Time, Sealing, Debuffing, Skills, and Ailments.
+These Talent Trees offer specialization in Erosion Damage, Damage over Time, Sealing Mana or Life, Debuffing, and Ailments.

 God of Machines and his associated Subtrees all deal with Strength, Intelligence, Armor, Energy Shield, and Barrier.

-These Talent Trees offer specialization in Minions, Sentries, Buffing, Resistances, and Restoration.
+These Talent Trees offer specialization in Minions, Sentries, Auras, Resistances, and Restoration.

 All Talent Trees specialize in 1 of 6 Godly Buffs, learn more about these special mechanics within our Buffs Guide.